asyrjasalo/dockoon/terraform/README.md

 ## Create Terraform backend (only once)

-The infra resource group contains non-environment specific resorces:
+The "infra" resource group contains non-environment specific resources:

 - Storage account with a container for each environment
 - Key vault for storing the storage account key (and possibly other secrets)

-Put names for the infra resources in `config.sh` and run:
+Set names for the infra resources in `config.sh`, then run:

     backend/create_tf_backend.sh

-Configure variables in `backend/*.backend` files accordingly.
+Configure remote state resource names in `backend/*.backend` files accordingly.

 ## Create or upgrade environment

-Get `ARM_ACCESS_KEY` from the infra Key vault and export it for Azure provider:
+Get `ARM_ACCESS_KEY` from infra Key vault and export it for TF Azure provider:

     source get_arm_access_key.sh

-Install providers according to the lockfile and catch up with the remote state:
+Install providers according to TF lockfile and catch up with the remote state:

     terraform init -backend-config=backend/test.backend -reconfigure

+Create `environments/test.tfvars` from `variables.tf` and fill empty variables:

+    tfvar . > environments/test.tfvars

-Validate and output changes for the environment:
+Validate and output upcoming changes for the environment:

     terraform plan -var-file=environments/test.tfvars -out=test.tfplan